Skip to content

 MQTT isn’t necessarily as flexible as ZeroMQ for solutions beyond IoT - if you want a pure peer-to-peer configuration for example.

-The advantages and disadvantages of ZeroMQ
+The Advantages and Disadvantages of ZeroMQ

 ZeroMQ is a flexible toolkit which allows the building of many messaging solutions.
 This is both its strength and weakness for IoT: you can build the equivalent of an MQTT broker and its services with ZeroMQ, but you would have to do that yourself.